| name | grill-me |

 - Default to asking rather than assuming, unless the answer is discoverable from available artifacts.

 - Research first.
-Never ask the user for facts that code, docs, tickets, logs, configs, diagrams, schemas, or other available artifacts can reveal.
+Never ask the user for facts that code, docs, tickets, logs, configs, diagrams, schemas, prior plans, transcripts, runtime state, or other available artifacts can reveal.

 - Default to bounded-choice questions.
 Use free-form questions only when the answer space cannot be safely enumerated after research.

-- Do not ask the user to draft prompts, example prompts, or a prose brief unless the request is explicitly about prompt authoring or a free-form artifact is itself the irreducible target.
+- Do not ask the user to draft prompts, example prompts, a prose brief, or a restatement unless the request is explicitly about prompt authoring or a free-form artifact is itself the irreducible target.

 - If the user has already stated the target, do not re-ask that opener; continue from the stated target.